Harold Jones (drummer): Personal life

 Jones has lived for many years with his second wife Denise in Woodacre, California.
 The pair married June 9, 1983, and they have a son.
 Jones married his first wife, Paulette, in 1961.
 During their ten-year marriage they had a son and a daughter: Jay and Joy.

 Jones's brother, Melvyn "Deacon" Jones, was a blues and soul organist.

 Awards and accolades

 In 2013 Jones was inducted into the Percussive Arts Society Hall of Fame.
 In 1972 he won Best New Artist in the Down Beat magazine critics' poll.
 Saxophonist and band leader Paul Winter called Jones "the personification of jazz."
 Music critic Bruce H. Klauber has written that, "Jones is the quintessential big-band drummer with a crisp, clean sound notable for the high-pitched snare drum crack."
 Critic Jess Hamlin called Jones, "One of the best drummers in the business."
 Basie is said to have told drummer Louie Bellson that "Harold Jones was my favorite drummer."

 Jones is the subject of a biography published in 2011, Harold Jones: The Singer's Drummer.

+On June 16, 2026, at Jazz at Lincoln Center's Frederick P. Rose Hall, Jones was presented with the Musicians' Enduring Legacy Organization's annual MELO Enduring Legacy Award for his outstanding contributions to modern American music.
+"Workers don't always get the credit," said Jones, who was presented with the award by MELO founder and CEO Josephine Beavers in a glittering evening emceed by journalist Bill Whitaker.
+"People see the name that goes up on the billboard, but it doesn't list everyone in the band.
+I felt like the headliner that night."